 |Clay-colored Leaf Beetle - Anomoea laticlavia|

 Family Chrysomelidae - Leaf Beetles.
 Also commonly called Persimmon beetle.
-Live adult beetles photographed at DuPage County, Illinois, USA.
+Live adult beetles photographed at Illinois.
 Size: 13mm

 Beetles in the family Chrysomelidae are commonly called leaf beetles.
 It is one of the largest beetle families among the phytophagous (plant-eating) beetles.
 Chrysomelids are second in number of species only to the weevil, family Curculionidae.
 There are as many as 35,000 described species and perhaps up to 60,000 total species.
 Presently, the Chrysomelidae are classified in 195 genera and approximately 1,720 valid species and subspecies (plus 149 Bruchinae species) accepted as occurring in North America north of Mexico.